-Health Care Appointments - Absences due to doctor or dentist appointments for the student or the child of a student are excused and not counted as a day of absence if the student, commences classes or returns to school on the same day of the appointment or treatment and completes any missed assignments.
-Students with such appointments should return with a note verifying the appointment and include the name of the doctor or clinic, the doctor's or clinic's telephone number and the time of the appointment.
+Health Care Appointments - Absences due to doctor or dentist appointments for the student or the child of a student are excused and not counted as a day of absence if the student commences classes or returns to school on the same day of the appointment or treatment and completes any missed assignments.
+Students with such appointments must submit a note signed by the health care provider or their representative verifying the appointment.
+The note must include the name of the doctor or clinic, the doctor's or clinic's telephone number and the date and time of the appointment.